AB 12 Overview: One-Month Cap and Effective Date

 Under prior law, landlords could charge three months' rent as a security deposit for furnished units, reflecting the higher replacement cost of furniture, appliances, and décor.
 AB 12 eliminated that distinction.
 Furnished and unfurnished rentals now share the same one-month cap, regardless of the value of personal property included in the lease.

 The change hits coastal vacation-rental conversions hardest.
-A $9,200/month furnished Laguna Beach bungalow—complete with mid-century furniture, original art, and high-end kitchen equipment—previously justified a $27,600 deposit.
-Post-AB 12, the landlord collects $9,200 and absorbs the delta in risk.
-If a tenant damages a $4,000 sectional sofa and a $2,500 dining set, the deposit may not cover replacement, let alone normal wear and tear on flooring and paint.
+A furnished Laguna Beach bungalow previously justified a higher deposit.
+Post-AB 12, the landlord collects one month's rent and absorbs the delta in risk.
+If a tenant damages expensive furniture or dining sets, the deposit may not cover replacement, let alone normal wear and tear on flooring and paint.

 The one-month cap on furnished units forces coastal landlords to rethink what they include in a long-term lease.
 High-value furniture and art that made sense in a short-term rental become uninsurable liabilities in a year-long tenancy.